Flat Fee Landlord

 When a prospective tenant inquires about your listing, ask these questions before scheduling a showing:

-• "When are you looking to move in?" — If they need to move in next week and you're 45 days out, save both parties the time.
+• "When are you looking to move in?" - If they need to move in next week and you are 45 days out, save both parties the time.
+Conversely, if they want to move in 3 months from now, they may not be serious applicants yet.

-• "Do you have pets?" — If your policy is no pets, confirm early.
-If you allow pets case-by-case, get the basic information now.
+• "Do you have pets?" - If your policy is no pets, confirm early.
+If you allow pets case-by-case, get the basic information now - type, breed, size, and number.

-• "What is your approximate monthly gross income?" — Your income requirement is 2.5–3x rent.
-If they're well below that threshold, a full application isn't necessary.
+• "What is your approximate monthly gross income?" - Your income requirement is 2.5-3x rent.
+If they are well below that threshold, a full application is not necessary.

-• "Have you ever been evicted?" — A direct "yes" allows you to decline the showing without going further.
-Most applicants with evictions won't disclose them here, but some will.
+• "Have you ever been evicted or broken a lease early?" - A direct "yes" allows you to decline the showing without going further.
+Most applicants with evictions will not disclose them here, but some will - and the question signals that you screen seriously.

 Fair Housing Compliance in Pre-Screening